 What are Static Ads?

-Static ads are often misunderstood as dynamic ads; video ads or banner ads with moving text and images.
-However, static ads are still static, video or still.
+Static ads are often misunderstood as dynamic ads; video ads, or banner ads with moving text and images.
+However, static ads are still static, even video ads fall into this category.

 Static ads are the best way for publishers to create awareness about their brand among a large audience.

 These ads are not focused on any specific group of people.
-The best part about these ads is that static ads don’t require a lot of creativity and can be supported by almost all advertising networks.
+Moreover, the best part about these ads is that static ads don’t require a lot of resources to create and can be supported by almost all advertising networks.

 Pros